 Representative immunostaining patterns for the different EC markers in endometrial stratum functionalis are illustrated in Figure 1.
 In control women the expression patterns of the different EC markers were similar, with expression tending to increase from the luminal region to the superficial myometrium during the menstrual cycle (Figure 2).

-UEA-1: In control women, UEA-1 reactivity was present across most of the menstrual cycle but was lower in in the luminal region of MSP endometrium when compared with LSP (P=0.006) and in the stratum functionalis when compared with ESP (P=0.002) (Figure 2A).
+UEA-1: In control women, UEA-1 reactivity was present across most of the menstrual cycle but was lower in the luminal region of MSP endometrium when compared with LSP (P=0.006) and in the stratum functionalis when compared with ESP (P=0.002) (Figure 2A).
 Myometrial UEA-1 reactivity was persistently higher than the luminal region of the endometrium (PP P<0.001, ESP P=0.001, LSP P=0.001) (Figure 2A).

 Compared with controls, ECs in the luminal region and stratum functionalis showed reduced UEA-1 reactivity in HMB in both PP (lumen P=0.008; stratum functionalis P=0.008) and LSP (lumen P=0.008; stratum functionalis P=0.008) (Figure 2A).

-F8RA: In controls, F8RA expression did not vary between PP, ESP and MSP but was reduced in LSP compared with ESP in the luminal region (P=0.006), stratum functionalis (P=0.003), stratum basalis (P=0.003) and myometrium (P=0.002) (Figure 2B).
-F8RA expression was also lower in the luminal region compared with myometrium in PP (P=0.002), ESP (P=0.002) and LSP (P=0.004) (Figure 2B).
+F8RA: In controls, F8RA protein levels did not vary between PP, ESP and MSP but was reduced in LSP compared with ESP in the luminal region (P=0.006), stratum functionalis (P=0.003), stratum basalis (P=0.003) and myometrium (P=0.002) (Figure 2B).
+F8RA protein levels were also lower in the luminal region compared with myometrium in PP (P=0.002), ESP (P=0.002) and LSP (P=0.004) (Figure 2B).

-In women with HMB, expression of F8RA was increased in the luminal region during the LSP (P=0.008), but was decreased in the myometrium during the ESP (P=0.008) (Figure 2B).
-No alterations in expression were observed in the stratum functionalis or stratum basalis.
+In women with HMB, protein levels of F8RA were increased in the luminal region during the LSP (P=0.008), but were decreased in the myometrium during the ESP (P=0.008) (Figure 2B).
+No alterations in protein levels were observed in the stratum functionalis or stratum basalis.

-CD34: In control women, CD34 expression was stable across the different phases of the menstrual cycle in endometrium and superficial myometrium (Figure 2C).
-Expression of CD34 was lower in the luminal area compared with stratum functionalis in PP (P=0.002) and with myometrium in LSP (P=0.001) (Figure 2C).
+CD34: In control women, CD34 protein levels were stable across the different phases of the menstrual cycle in endometrium and superficial myometrium (Figure 2C).
+Protein levels of CD34 were lower in the luminal area compared with stratum functionalis in PP (P=0.002) and with myometrium in LSP (P=0.001) (Figure 2C).

-In women with HMB, CD34 expression was increased in the luminal region in LSP (P=0.008), in the stratum functionalis in MSP (P=0.008), in the stratum basalis in ESP (P=0.008) and LSP (P=0.008), and in the myometrium at all stages of the menstrual cycle (all P=0.008) compared with controls (Figure 2C).
+In women with HMB, CD34 protein levels were increased in the luminal region in LSP (P=0.008), in the stratum functionalis in MSP (P=0.008), in the stratum basalis in ESP (P=0.008) and LSP (P=0.008), and in the myometrium at all stages of the menstrual cycle (all P=0.008) compared with controls (Figure 2C).

-CD31: CD31 expression was increased in LSP compared with PP in the luminal region (P=0.007) and stratum functionalis (P=0.002) (Figure 2D).
-CD31 expression in the myometrial vessels was reduced in LSP compared with PP (P=0.003) (Figure 2D).
+CD31: CD31 protein levels were increased in LSP compared with PP in the luminal region (P=0.007) and stratum functionalis (P=0.002) (Figure 2D).
+CD31 protein levels in the myometrial vessels were reduced in LSP compared with PP (P=0.003) (Figure 2D).

-In women with HMB, CD31 expression was reduced in the luminal and stratum functionalis regions in both MSP (both P=0.008) and LSP (both P=0.008) compared with controls (Figure 2D).
-In the stratum basalis, CD31 expression was also reduced in LSP (P=0.008) compared with controls (Figure 2D).
-In contrast, CD31 expression in myometrial vessels was increased in LSP (P=0.008) compared with controls (Figure 2D).
+In women with HMB, CD31 protein levels were reduced in the luminal and stratum functionalis regions in both MSP (both P=0.008) and LSP (both P=0.008) compared with controls (Figure 2D).
+In the stratum basalis, CD31 protein levels were also reduced in LSP (P=0.008) compared with controls (Figure 2D).
+In contrast, CD31 protein levels in myometrial vessels were increased in LSP (P=0.008) compared with controls (Figure 2D).

 Proliferation rates differ in vessels expressing different EC markers